In rare address, Iran's supreme leader praises strikes on U.S. bases

-TEHRAN — The recent missile attack on U.S. troops in Iraq dealt a “blow to America’s image” Iran's supreme leader said on Friday as the government grappled with the fallout of the U.S.'s killing of a top general and scrambled to contain anger at the subsequent accidental shootdown of a passenger plane.
+TEHRAN — The recent missile attack on U.S. troops in Iraq dealt a “blow to America’s image,” Iran's supreme leader said Friday as the government grappled with the fallout of the killing of a top general by the United States and scrambled to contain anger at the subsequent accidental downing of a passenger plane.

 Khamenei also slammed Britain, France and Germany for triggering an official dispute clause Tuesday in the landmark 2015 nuclear deal.